-The curriculum, which may be delivered in a traditional or blended format, provides students with education in the clinical, laboratory, and administrative duties of a veterinary assistant.
+The curriculum provides students with education in the clinical, laboratory, and administrative duties of a veterinary assistant.
 Courses cover animal anatomy and physiology, nursing skills, animal surgical assisting, pharmaceutical chemistry and application, animal restraint and patient services, and front office skills, such as computer basics, telephone communication requirements, and appointment scheduling.
 The program includes an externship that allows students to practice skills in an actual veterinary healthcare setting.
 This program culminates in a Certificate of Achievement.